How Fulvic Acid Improves Nutrient Absorption

 Ionic charge and nutrient complexing

 Fulvic molecules carry a natural ionic charge — a slight electrical imbalance that makes them highly reactive with other charged molecules.
-In the gut environment, fulvic molecules bond with mineral ions, vitamins, and other nutrients, forming complexes that are small enough and charged appropriately to pass through cell membranes.
+In the gut, fulvic molecules bond with mineral ions, vitamins, and other nutrients, forming complexes small enough and charged appropriately to pass through cell membranes.
+Fulvic essentially carries nutrients across the cell wall, bringing them into the cell interior where the body can put them to work.
+Without adequate fulvic, many nutrients — particularly trace minerals in ionic form — remain in the bloodstream or gut rather than reaching the cells where they're needed.

 Electrolyte balance and cellular environment

 Fulvic minerals contain over 70 naturally occurring ionic trace minerals in solution.
-These trace minerals help maintain the electrochemical environment inside and outside the cell that makes normal membrane transport possible.
-When the cellular mineral environment is depleted — as it often is in people eating modern processed diets — the efficiency of all nutrient transport is reduced.
+These help maintain the electrochemical environment inside and outside the cell that makes normal membrane transport possible.
+When the cellular mineral environment is depleted — as it often is on modern processed diets — the efficiency of all nutrient transport drops.
 Restoring that mineral balance is foundational to absorption.

 Why Has Modern Agriculture Depleted Fulvic From Our Food?